Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-invaders.md

 ### Update game timer Client-Side

 On the client-side, use the `UpdateGameTimer` to predictively calculate and update the `gameTimer`.
 The server only needs to be contacted once to check if the game has started (`m_HasGameStared` is true) and the `m_TimeRemaining` amount, recieved by `ShouldStartCountDown`.
 When met, it predictively calculates and updates the `gameTimer` reducing the remaining time on the client-side for all players.
 When `m_TimeRemaining` reaches 0.0, the timer is up.

-When all the players are connected, we will get one last update for `m_TimeRemaining`, so that it will sync up with the server `m_ReplicatedTimeRemaining` value on line 151, then, as long as the game did not start, or the `m_TimeRemaining` did not reach 0.0, we predictively set the `m_TimeRemaining` and update the UI with the result.

 Example code to update the game timer: